 Maintenance Cost

 On average, it costs $100-$150 per year in parts to maintain an e-bike.
-If you need to pay a professional to maintain your e-bike, you’ll also have to pay for labor.
+If you can’t maintain your own bike, you’ll also have to pay for labor.
 This will cost you an additional $150 per year, on average.
 All in, you’ll spend around $100-$300 per year to maintain your e-bike.
+It’s also important to budget for an e-bike battery replacement every 2-4 years.
+This can cost $500-$900.
+Electric bike batteries are expensive.

 Mopeds are slightly more expensive to maintain because you have to maintain an internal combustion engine which is more complicated.
 On average, you’ll spend $300-$600 per year to maintain a moped, depending on how much you ride.